scikit-learn/enhancement_proposals/slep014/proposal.rst

 ---------------

 Traditionally, ``scikit-learn`` prefers to process sparse matrices in the compressed sparse row (CSR) matrix format.
-The `sparse data structure <https://pandas.pydata.org/pandas-docs/stable/user_guide/sparse.html>`_ in pandas 1.0, only supports converting directly to the cooridnate format (COO).
-Although this format was designed to quickly convert to CSR or CSC formats, the converation process still needs to allocate more memory to store.
+The `sparse data structure <https://pandas.pydata.org/pandas-docs/stable/user_guide/sparse.html>`_ in pandas 1.0 only supports converting directly to the coordinate format (COO).
+Although this format was designed to quickly convert to CSR or CSC formats, the conversion process still needs to allocate more memory to store.
 This can be an issue with transformers such as the ``OneHotEncoder.transform`` which has been optimized to construct a CSR matrix.